Physical distancing, sometimes known as 'social distancing', is about keeping a safe distance from others.

 At Alert Level 2, you can leave home and do many aspects of everyday life.
 You should follow public health measures and consider others around you.

-- Keep a 2 metre distance in public.
-Take extra care if you interact with people you do not know as it will make contact tracing harder.
-This means making the space when you’re in places like playgrounds, parks, businesses, shops, or walking along the street.
+- When you leave your home, keep a 2 metre distance from other people, except for friends and family.
+This means making the space when you are in places like playgrounds, parks, shops, or walking along the street.

-You can socialise at Alert Level 2, but keep track of where you’ve been and who you’ve seen.
+You can socialise at Alert Level 2, but keep track of where you have been and who you have seen.
 This is easier if you socialise with people you know well.

-If you’re feeling sick or have cold, flu or COVID-19 symptoms, we recommend you stay at home and not socialise with anyone.
+If you are feeling sick or have cold, flu or COVID-19 symptoms, we recommend you stay at home and not socialise with anyone.

 Hongi and harirū